-Right to Inspect and Copy: You may see and copy your PHI.
-Usually, this includes medical and billing records, but not psychotherapy notes.
-To obtain a copy of your PHI, contact our Medical Records Department at (360) 449-1141.
-We may charge a reasonable fee for the costs of copying, mailing or other supplies.
+Right to Inspect and Copy: You may review and/or obtain a copy of your PHI by contacting our Medical Records Department at (360) 449-1141.
+We may charge a reasonable fee for the costs of copying, mailing, or other supplies.
 We may deny your request in certain circumstances, but you may request that the denial be reviewed.
-Another licensed health care professional chosen by the clinic (not the person who denied your request) will conduct a review, and we will comply with the outcome of the review.
+If you do, another licensed healthcare professional chosen by the clinic (not the person who denied your request) will conduct a review, and we will comply with the outcome of the review.

 Right to an Electronic Copy of Electronic Medical Records: If your PHI is maintained in an electronic format, you may request that an electronic copy of your record be given to you or transmitted to another individual or entity.
 We will make every effort to provide access to your PHI in the form or format you request.
 If the PHI is not readily producible in your preferred format, you may choose to receive a copy in our standard electronic format or a paper copy.
 We may charge you a reasonable fee for the costs associated with copying or transmitting the electronic medical record.

 Right to a Summary or Explanation: We can also provide you with a summary of your PHI, rather than the entire record, or we can provide you with an explanation of the PHI that has been provided to you, so long as you agree to this alternative form and pay any associated fees.

 Right to Request Amendments: If you feel that the PHI we have is incorrect or incomplete, you may request an amendment for as long as the information is kept by or for us.
 Your request must be made in writing to the Privacy Officer at the address provided at the end of this Notice, and you must give the reason for your request.
 In certain cases, we may deny your request, but if we do, you have the right to file a statement of disagreement.